Premier Rewards Gold Card from American Express Review

 Premier Rewards Gold Card Offer

 - You fly frequently.
 If you’re often in the air going from place to place and tend to book your trip directly with the airlines, consider this card.
-Instead of earning just 1 mile per dollar on airfare as you would get with some other travel cards, you can use this card to earn 3x points as long as you make your purchase directly with the airlines.
+Instead of earning just 1 mile per dollar on airfare as you would get with some other travel cards, you can use this card to earn 3x points on flights booked directly with the airlines.

 On top of that, you also get up to $100 statement credit each year to cover incidental fees with your selected airline (it’s called an airline fee credit).
-This can help cover costs like when you have to pay extra for checking luggage.
+This can help cover costs like when you have to pay extra for checking luggage, in-flight food and entertainment, and lounge passes.

 - You want a deal.
 It can be tough waiting for rewards to accumulate when you have a brand new account.
-With this card, you will earn 25,000 Membership Rewards after you use your new card to make $2,000 worth of purchases in your first 3 months.
+With this card, you will earn 25,000 Membership Rewards after you use your new card to make $2,000 in purchases within the first 3 months.
 That’s in addition to whatever rewards you earn during that time period.

 - You are a weekly grocery shopper.
 This card earns 2x points at U.S. supermarkets.